 The timeline of when the burner phone was activated and when the female suspect first called Lindsay was TWO DAYS after the additional 42 kilos was found inside a safe (seized Jan 22nd) in the Hawthorn residence.(safe opened January 28, 2008).

 There are those who believe Lindsay’s murder took months to plan based on the date the burner phone was purchased.
 If you look at all the known facts about the Calgary bust timeline I think the planning of Lindsay’s murder began after the additional 42 kilos was found inside the safe on January 28th.
 The investigators said the group was aware someone had spoken to the police which resulted in the bust.
 The head of the Calgary operation was trying to find out who the snitch was.
-Sometime after the 28th of January when the ADDITIONAL 42 kilos was found inside the SAFE, someone bold-faced lied to Leo Beltran and told him Lindsay was the snitch. (note: Investigators confirmed Lindsay was not the snitch).
+It’s possible sometime after the 28th of January when the ADDITIONAL 42 kilos was found inside the SAFE, someone bold-faced lied to Leo Beltran and told him Lindsay was the informant. (note: Investigators confirmed Lindsay was not the informant).
 Based on the above timeline it appears Lindsay’s murder took only a few days to plan not months.
-Most likely more than one person told Leo Lindsay was the snitch.
-The real snitch is still out there.
+Most likely more than one person convinced Leo Lindsay was the informant.

 Some of the key dates to keep in mind are:

 - December 2007 Lindsay was in Calgary visiting her Dad.
 It was reported by Investigators that Lindsay tried to make contact with a family member of Erickson Delalcazar.

 - The date the Desousa property was re-listed January 9, 2008.
 The MLS listing was entered into the system on that day by Lindsay’s best friend Rianne Gracia.
 RG only became aware of that property on January 9, 2008 which would have been fresh in her mind when the killers were looking for a vacant home to commit the crime.